Limecraft/ebu-mxfsdk/README.md

      --dark                Write EBU Core metadata into a dark metadata set --sidecar             Write EBU Core metadata as a side-car reference --dark-key            Use this custom dark metadata key for metadata embedding.
-                           The provided key should a SMPTE UL, in the format .
+                           The provided key should a SMPTE UL, formatted as a 'urn:smpte:ul:...'.
      --rp2057              Embed EBU Core metadata according to SMPTE RP 2057 XML embedding.
                            If the XML size is less than 64KB and uses UTF-8 or UTF-16 encoding (declared in the XML prolog) then the XML data is included in the header metadata.
 Otherwise